alsoto25/Accessibility/2_FocusTrap/readme.md

-# Focus management on Popups/Modals
+# No Focus management on Popups/Modals

 Focus management is one of the easiest things to forget when developing popups/modals.
 That being said, focus management is one of the most important accessibility improvements for a site.